Table of Contents

 In fact, as I soon discovered when I went out for an evening with a friend to take my first ever Milky Way pictures, it is very possible, even with budget equipment, to take spectacular photos of the Milky Way.

 So let me explain how it’s possible and if you’re just starting I’ll show you through the experience I’ve had over the last year of taking shots of the Milky Way and experimenting with different equipment.
 And in different locations.
-It is not really so difficult to take photographs of the Milky Way, but composing the shots is something that you do need to think about, and taking the photographs at the right time of the year in the right season changes so much.
+It is not difficult to learn how to photograph the Milky Way, but composing the shots is something that you do need to think about, and taking the photographs at the right time of the year in the right season changes so much.

 Taking photographs of the Milky Way involves finding a suitably dark site where you have a good panorama and view of as much of the sky as you can get.
 You need to use an application where you can see where exactly the Milky Way is at the time you want to shoot it, or if you go to a dark enough location, you will be able to see where it is.